-The workshop tuition for 2013 is $1100, which includes a single, furnished dorm room, three meals a day (dinner on Wednesday, through lunch on the second Friday), Confluence membership, transportation to evening events and to Confluence on Friday afternoon.
-Not included: transportation to and from Pittsburgh, Friday and Saturday hotel nights at the post-workshop convention hotel (Doubletree Hotel, Pittsburgh Airport) and Confluence weekend meals.
-Students can share contact information before the workshop, so joint travel to and from Pittsburgh is possible, and housing arrangements at the conference can possibly be combined.
+The workshop tuition for 2013 is $1100, which includes a single, furnished dorm room, three meals a day (dinner on Friday, through lunch on the second Sunday), and transportation to evening events (such as the readings at Barnes & Noble).
+Not included: transportation to and from Pittsburgh.
+Students can share contact information before the workshop, so joint travel to and from Pittsburgh is possible.

 The price of the workshop includes a private room (with door lock and key) in an air-conditioned suite containing four bedrooms, two baths, a fully-equipped kitchen and living room.
 Students are encouraged to bring their own laptop computer, if possible, and to let the staff know if they do not own one.
 Female and male students will be housed in separate areas.
 There are washers and dryers in each dorm.
 Each room is carpeted, and has a desk, chair, bureau, closet, twin bed and a window.
 Linens (towels, sheets, blankets) will be provided.
 The dorms are two stories tall and fairly new; one suite per dorm is equipped for the handicapped, and all buildings are handicap accessible.